Jannyboy11/InvSee-plus-plus/README.md

 3. In the root directory of this project run `mvn clean package`.
 You can find the plugin jar at Spigot_Plugin/target/InvSee++.jar.

+### Developers API
+Documentation available on the [wiki](https://github.com/Jannyboy11/InvSee-plus-plus/wiki)!

 ### License
-2-Clause BSD.
+LGPLv2.1.
 See the LICENSE.txt file.

 ### Credits
 Special thanks to Icodak ([Discord](https://discordapp.com/users/345308025331908619)) ([SpigotMC](https://www.spigotmc.org/members/icodak.473813/)) for creating the logo!